DataDog/hiring-engineers/answers.md

 ### Monitoring Data

-Earlier we setup our custom metric to measure a value from 0 to 1000 every 45 seconds.
+Earlier we setup our custom metric to measure a value from 0 to 1000 at minimum every 45 seconds.
 Now we're going to create a few monitors that'll alert us when that metric goes above a certain value.

 When navigating to Monitors - Create New Monitor, you're presented with a variety of monitor types.
 For our purposes, we're choosing a metric monitor and the threshold alert detection method, which will trigger an alert anytime a metric crosses a specific threshold.